gomesdigital/airplonk/README.md

 AirPlonk pushes your current working directory to the target node of your choosing.

-To see features and troubleshooting, run
+To see the manual, run
 ```
 man airplonk
 ```